OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-output-metadata-schema.md

                             </xs:attribute>
                             <xs:attribute name="Bitrate" use="required">
                               <xs:annotation>
-                                <xs:documentation>average audio bit rate in bits per second, as calculated from hello AssetFile.
-Counts only hello elementary stream payload, and does not include hello packaging overhead</xs:documentation>
+                                <xs:documentation>average audio bit rate in bits per second, as calculated from the AssetFile.
+Counts only the elementary stream payload, and does not include the packaging overhead</xs:documentation>
                               </xs:annotation>
                               <xs:simpleType>
                                 <xs:restriction base="xs:int">